UniMath/agda-unimath/src/category-theory/composition-operations-on-binary-families-of-sets.lagda.md

 ### Unital composition operations on binary families of sets

-A composition operation on a binary family of sets
+A composition operation

 ```text
   _∘_ : hom y z → hom x y → hom x z
 ```

-is called
+on a binary family of sets of morphisms is called
 {{#concept "unital" Disambiguation="composition operation on a binary family of sets" Agda=is-unital-composition-operation-binary-family-Set}}
 if there is a morphism `id_x : hom x x` for every element `x : A` such that